 The first thing you have to do is to get your taxable income.
 Okay, to do that, you just have to deduct your monthly contributions to SSS (or GSIS), PhilHealth and Pag-IBIG.

-If you don't yet how to compute your monthly contributions, these are helpful tools for that:
+If you don't know yet how to compute your monthly contributions, these are helpful tools for that:

 As we go along, it's better to cast an example salary so let's assume you are earning ₱25,000 per month.

 Base on that, your monthly contributions would be:

 SSS: ₱1,125.00 PhilHealth: ₱375 Pag-IBIG: ₱100